rapid7/insightconnect-plugins/url_utils/help.md

 # Description

-[URL encoding](https://en.wikipedia.org/wiki/Percent-encoding) converts unprintable or special characters in a URL into a standard `%XX` representation, using only legal ASCII characters.
+[URL encoding](https://en.wikipedia.org/wiki/Percent-encoding) converts special characters in a URL into a standard `%XX` representation, using only legal ASCII characters.
 For example, the space character ` ` is encoded as `%20`.

 # Key Features